moma-logo.png

 Also, can you make it a circus tent?

 A background in environmental design often comes in handy in a pinch.
+The Museum of Modern Art would agree.

-While the brief was specific, this was my first circus tent design experience and the turnaround was quick.
+While the brief was hyper specific, this was my first circus tent design experience (shocking) and the turnaround was quick.
 The challenge was multi-faceted: transform an irregular-shaped room into a sympathetic cocoon, plumb for visitor inquisition.

 Voilà: a circus tent in a Museum!